KevinFlanagan7/Hangman/README.md

 ## Features to be Implemented

-- In the future I would like to implement google sheets as a database to transfer scores and username of player.
+- In the future I would like to implement google sheets as a database to export scores and username of player.
 The score would be calculated based on the amount of attempts used to guess word correctly.
-Then display that data as a leaderboard for each of the levels.
+The username and scores would then be imported and displayed on a leaderboard for each of the levels.

 \
 &nbsp;